smartdevicelink/sdl_evolution/README.md

 ---

-#### iOS SDK: 4.7.0
-**Release Date**: August 31, 2017

-**Contents**: Bug fixes and new features included on the [iOS 4.7.0 Project Page](https://github.com/smartdevicelink/sdl_ios/projects/5).

----

 #### SDL Protocol: 5.0.0
 **Release Date**: October 30, 2017

 **Contents**: Introducing control frame payloads and a revised version negotiation scheme.
-See the current draft of the new version of the spec [here](https://github.com/smartdevicelink/protocol_spec/pull/9).
+Release information can be found [here](https://github.com/smartdevicelink/protocol_spec/releases/tag/5.0.0).

 ---

 #### SDL RPC Spec: 4.5.0
 **Release Date**: October 30, 2017

-**Contents**: See change log for alterations to the spec at a high level, and current draft of the new version of the spec [here](https://github.com/smartdevicelink/rpc_spec/pull/25).
+**Contents**: Release information can be found [here](https://github.com/smartdevicelink/rpc_spec/releases/tag/4.5.0).

 ---

 #### Core: 4.4.0
 **Release Date**: October 30, 2017

-**Contents**: Core stabilization fixes and introduction of new features included on the [Core 4.4.0 Project Page](https://github.com/smartdevicelink/sdl_core/projects/7).
+**Contents**: Core stabilization fixes and introduction of new features included in the [Core 4.4.0 Release Notes](https://github.com/smartdevicelink/sdl_core/releases/tag/4.4.0).

 ---

 #### Android SDK: 4.4.0
 **Release Date**: October 30, 2017

-**Contents**: This release will focus on better continuous integration strategy, better video streaming APIs and various evolution items, described in detail on the [Android 4.4.0 Project Page](https://github.com/smartdevicelink/sdl_android/projects/4).
+**Contents**: This release focuses on better continuous integration strategy, better video streaming APIs and various evolution items, described in detail in the [Android 4.4.0 Release Notes](https://github.com/smartdevicelink/sdl_android/releases/tag/4.4.0).

 ---

 #### Manticore: 1.1.0
-**Expected Release Date**: November 1, 2017
+**Release Date**: November 8, 2017

 **Contents**: Include enhancements and update to the latest version of Core and the Generic HMI.

 ---

 #### iOS SDK: 5.0.0
-**Expected Release Date**: November 30, 2017
+**Release Date**: November 30, 2017

-**Contents**: Bug fixes and new features included on the [iOS 5.0.0 Project Page](https://github.com/smartdevicelink/sdl_ios/projects/2).
+**Contents**: Bug fixes and new features included in the [iOS 5.0.0 Release Notes](https://github.com/smartdevicelink/sdl_ios/releases/tag/5.0.0).

+---

+#### iOS SDK: 5.1.0
+**Expected Release Date**: January 15, 2018

+**Contents**: This release will focus on improving video and audio streaming.
+Contents of this release can be tracked on the [iOS 5.1.0 Project Page](https://github.com/smartdevicelink/sdl_ios/projects/6).

+---

+#### Core: 4.5.0
+**Expected Release Date**: March 30, 2018

+**Contents**: This release will include stabilization fixes and the Connectivity via iAP-BT and Transport Switch feature described [here](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0053-Connectivity-via-iAP-BT-and-Transport-Switch.md).
+Contents of this release can be tracked on the [Core 4.5.0 Project Page](https://github.com/smartdevicelink/sdl_core/projects/9).

+---

+#### Android SDK: 4.5.0
+**Expected Release Date**: March 30, 2018

+**Contents**: This release will focus on bug fixes and making integration easier for application developers.
+Contents of this release can be tracked on the [Android 4.5.0 Project Page](https://github.com/smartdevicelink/sdl_android/projects/5).

+---